 Features of Private Blockchain

-- A private blockchain network allows for an organization to be selective about who it partners with.
-Not only does that make sense from a business perspective, but it also means that stakeholders can be comfortable in their roles as their information is not made public.
+• A private blockchain network allows for an organization to be selective about who it partners with.
+Private stakeholders can be comfortable in their roles as their information is not made public.
 It is common for businesses to apply stringent requirements before granting access or allowing someone to become a part of their network

 Advantages of Private Blockchain

-- Private blockchain networks have complete authority in terms of their node operators identities, permissions, rights, access privileges etc. This also makes it possible to govern network participants according to their roles and importance
+• Private blockchain networks have complete authority in terms of their node operators identity, permissions, rights, access privileges etc. This also makes it possible to govern network participants according to their roles and importance

-- Private blockchain is ideal for national security agencies like defense, law enforcements and healthcare
+• Private blockchain is ideal for sectors like defense, law enforcements and scientific research agencies

 Disadvantages of Private Blockchain

-- Since it has restricted users, private blockchains are not decentralized as much as a typical open source blockchain
+• Since it has restricted users, private blockchains are not decentralized like public blockchains

-- They can be a target for hackers since they only have to collude with fewer nodes
+• They can be a target for hackers since they only have to collude with fewer nodes/individuals

-- It is a trust based system since nodes will have to trust each other to share sensitive information with each other
+• It is a trust based system since individuals will have to trust each other and share sensitive information

 What is Public Blockchain?

 The two largest blockchain networks such as Bitcoin and Ethereum are public and open source in nature.
-In this model, any user from anywhere in the world can contribute with their computer resources to operate and run a node on a network.
+In this model, any user from anywhere in the world can contribute with their computer resources and an internet connection to operate and run a node on a network.
 Activities and transactions on a public blockchain, as the name suggests, are transparent to the public.

 Features of Public Blockchain

-- The pseudonymity aspect of public blockchain will be crucial for applications in banking, insurance, health care, real estate and other fields that involve sensitive information of individuals
+• The pseudonymity aspect of public blockchain greatly benefits the applications in banking, insurance, health care, real estate and other fields that involve sensitive information of individuals

-- As public blockchain is highly decentralized, it can solve problems that centralize institutions face
+• As public blockchain is highly decentralized, it can solve problems that centralize institutions face such as lower levels of motivation, limited creativity and productivity

 Advantages of Public Blockchain

-- Public blockchain offers privacy for users while also remaining transparent to law enforcement for instance to identify and punish criminals
+• Public blockchain offers a reasonable level of privacy for users while also remaining transparent to law enforcement to minimize crimes

-- More recent public blockchain networks are both cost and energy efficient
+• More recent public blockchain networks like Shardeum are both cost efficient and scalable

-- Since a public blockchain is largely managed by its community, it is not easy to bring transformative changes without a consensus; at times it results in forks/split creating 2 separate communities and separate protocols to function which can be detrimental to its ecosystem including investors
+• Since a public blockchain is largely managed by its community, it is not easy to bring transformative changes without a consensus; at times it results in forks creating 2 separate protocols and community moving in their own preferred direction.
+This can, at times, be detrimental to its ecosystem including those vested in the original network

-- Public blockchains have been navigating through uncertainty around regulations and legality till today
+• Public blockchains have been navigating through uncertainty around regulations till today

-- Cryptocurrency is a necessity for most public blockchains similar to how crowdfunding is essential for several open source causes like clean water projects.
-While cryptos incentivize early adopters, users, developers and investors of the technology, it is a publicly traded product which is subject to excessive marketing
+• Cryptocurrency is a necessity for most public blockchains similar to how crowdfunding is essential for several open source causes like clean water projects.
+While cryptos incentivize early adopters, users, public participants, developers and investors of the technology, it is often a publicly traded asset that behaves like a commodity leaving it vulnerable to market forces and increased volatility

 Difference Between Public and Private Blockchain